 - Set up your email server to verify SPF records for all the emails it receives.

-- Check if your financial institution provides a dual transaction control mechanism.
+- Check if your financial institution provides a dual transaction control mechanism, and if they do, enable it.
 This will require one user to create a payment and another to authorize the payment.

 There are a few other steps financial institutions can take.
 However, that is a topic for another post.
 As mentioned earlier, the most effective controls for BEC are in the hands of the businesses and customers of the financial institutions.